CAC 40 Index France

 Any French companies in the index universe that don’t qualify for these are included in the CAC Small.
 The CAC Mid 60 and Small indices are joined together in the CAC Mid & Small.
 Finally, the CAC All-Tradable draws all of the above together into one index.

-There are some variations of the CAC-40 index that are calculated in different ways and for different purposes.
+There are some variations available at CAC-40 brokers that are calculated in different ways and for different purposes.
 These include:

 The CAC-40 EW is an equally weighted version of the CAC-40, introduced in 2009.
 The component companies are the same as the parent index, but they are all afforded a weight of approximately 2.6%.